A metriplectic formulation of polarized radiative transfer: The radiative transfer equation

 The coupling term describes the rotation of the polarization plane due to the torsion of light rays in an inhomogeneous medium, also known as Rytov's law \cite{Vinitskii1990}.
 The scattering operator $S$, given by

 describes the redistribution of light over different propagation directions and polarizations.
-Here $\sigma$ is a positive function that is symmetric in $k$ and $k'$ and $\MT(x,k,k')$ is a real $2\times 2$ matrix-valued function that satisfies $\MT(x,k,k') = \MT(x,k',k)^*$, where the superscript $^*$ denotes transposition and complex conjugation.
-The total scattering rate is described by the function $\Sigma(x,k)$, which is given by
+Here $\sigma$ is a positive function that is symmetric in $k$ and $k'$, $\lambda$ is the surface measure, and $\MT(x,k,k')$ is a real $2\times 2$ matrix-valued function that satisfies $\MT(x,k,k') = \MT(x,k',k)^*$, where the superscript $^*$ denotes transposition and complex conjugation.
+The total scattering rate is described by the scalar function $\Sigma(x,k)$, which is given by

 with $I_2$ denoting the $2\times 2$ identity matrix.
 It has been shown that under mild assumptions on $v(x), n(x,k)$ and $\Sigma(x,k)$ equation \eqref{eq: RTE} is well-posed and that the solution $\MW(x,k,t)$ is Hermitian \cite{Bosboom2022}.
 Furthermore, the solution is related to the four Stokes parameters $I,Q,U,V$, see \cite{Chandrasekhar1960,Ryzhik1996}, as